plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 highest protocol among opcodes = 3
 ```

-Python 3 will wrongly interpret a pickle created with Python 2 that contains non-ascii characters in a field declared with OPTCODE `STRING`.
+Python 3 will wrongly interpret a pickle created with Python 2 that contains non-ASCII characters in a field declared with `OPTCODE` `STRING`.
-In that case we may end up with a `UnicodeDecodeError` for this pickle in `ZODB.serialize`
+In that case, we may end up with a `UnicodeDecodeError` for this pickle in `ZODB.serialize`.

 ```console
 $ python3